Macron says France to be vigilant over Carlos Ghosn's rights

 “It’s not up to the French president to interfere publicly in a judicial case,” Macron said.
 “Japanese justice is independent.”

-“We will be vigilant, just like with all our citizens across the world who have to answer to the law, through consular activity, so that the defendant’s rights and presumption of innocence are respected in that case.”

-Reporting by Chris Gallagher; writing by Michel Rose in Paris; Editing by Leigh Thomas
+“We will be vigilant, just like with all our citizens across the world who have to answer to the law, through consular activity, so that the defendent’s rights and presumption of innocence are respected in that case.”
+(Reporting by Chris Gallagher; writing by Michel Rose in Paris; Editing by Leigh Thomas)